dkariyawasam/Project_Indika_Old/Docs/Leaders & Elites/Sabrina.md

 - Trainer Class: Psychic
 -
 Sabrina is a psychic from Kanto.
+She gives the player a pokemon that evolve with friendship at night

 challenge 1 - 0/2 evolved: lv 13 smoochum, lv 17 ralts